The PTE summarize written text section is one of the important parts of the Writing module of the PTE test.

 The screen layout will include the following parts:

-The summarize written text task is assessed by 4 criteria: form, content, vocabulary, and grammar.
+The summary written text task is assessed by 4 criteria: form, content, vocabulary, and grammar.

 Form: You should write 1 sentence of 5-75 words.
 You’ll get: